BA Italian and Classical Studies

 Join our friendly and dynamic Department of Languages and Cultures, which offers the opportunity to study in a lively, multilingual community with staff and students from all over the world.
 We offer a flexible and supportive approach to learning which allows you to tailor your degree to your interests, including the opportunity to learn other languages.

 Through this course you will become confident and highly skilled in written and spoken Italian.
 You will master the fundamental elements of the language, to the point where you will graduate with a high level of proficiency.
 We’re proud of our small language classes, led by native speakers.
 Direct access to expert staff for help and feedback ensures you develop your language skills to the best of your ability.

 You will also gain a broad understanding of the most important features of the culture and history of Italy, from the Middle Ages to today.
 You will have the opportunity to study with leading academics on topics including Dante, Machiavelli, Michelangelo, fascism, the history of the language, the resistance, Fellini and contemporary culture.
-In the National Student Survey 2023, 98% of students in the Department of Languages and Cultures said our teaching staff were good or very good at explaining things.
+The wide range of expertise within the Department of Classics also gives you the option of studying other cultures such as ancient Egypt; we can even teach you hieroglyphics.
+In the National Student Survey 2023, 96% of our students said that teaching staff were good or very good at explaining things (96.43% of respondents studying in the Department of Classics).

 The classical studies element of this course enables you to explore the literature of ancient Greece and Rome.
 Through the study of translated texts you will consider genres and themes like poetry, tragedy and love in classical literature, and their influence on the modern world.
 You can broaden your knowledge with optional modules in subjects including art, society, and history, and take advantage of our own unique collection of Greek and Egyptian antiquities.
 You can also discover Rome through our unique, award-winning digital model of the city.
 For further information, visit the Department of Classics website.